Afoxcute/sear/README.md

-# 🚀 ModredIP - Revolutionary IP Management Platform
+# 🚀 Sear - Revolutionary IP Management Platform

 > **The Future of Intellectual Property Management on Blockchain**